 MORE DRAMA AND LESS DRAMA QUEENS

 Pro bass fishing needs more drama on the water and less drama off the water.
-There’s been a lot of competitors, tournament organizers and even commentators stirring up a lot of drama.
-Every pro and podcaster has harped on the drama off the water so much that its having a detrimental effect with the audience.
+There’s been a handful of competitors, tournament folks and a bunch of podcasters stirring up a lot of drama.
+A handful of pros and podcasters have harped on the drama off the water so much that its having a detrimental effect with the audience.
 So much so that pro anglers and tournament organizations have begun to decline in value to the angling community.

-What I have overwhelming heard from readers and viewers who have reached out and that I have talked to is that they really aren’t paying tournaments and pro anglers as much mind anymore.
-And that is very disheartening to hear.
+What I have overwhelming heard from readers and viewers who have reached out and that this topic has been brought up is that they really aren’t paying tournaments and pro anglers as much mind anymore.
+And that is very disheartening for me to hear.

 Tournament organizations and pro anglers have driven a segment of the fishing industry and helped educate a lot of anglers over several decades.
 But that education and value is noticeably declining when you talk to everyday anglers—even young tournament anglers.
 More anglers have said they are not watching tournaments as much and have unfollowed a lot of anglers online because of the continuous drama being stirred up.
 I know I’m guilty as well.
 I have probably only tuned into an hour or two of tournament coverage all year.

-But I think this is all salvageable with a focus on creating dramatic fishing circumstances on the water with good and diverse fisheries that offer a lot of options and a lot different techniques.
+But I believe the decline is salvageable with a focus on creating dramatic fishing circumstances on the water with good and diverse fisheries that offer a lot of options and a lot different techniques.
 It will be interesting to see how some of the venues on the schedules for next year play out with newer rules on electronics in each pro tournament organization’s circuits.
 But I think we could see some pretty dramatic tournament coverage next season.

 MORE VISUALS AND LESS BLANK SCREENS